-- While strips bake, begin making the soup.
+- While the strips are baking, begin making the soup.

-- Add the chicken broth, tomatoes and juice, black beans, chicken, corn, lime juice, chili powder, cumin, smoked paprika, optional cayenne pepper, salt, pepper and bring to a boil.
+- Add the chicken broth, tomatoes with juice, black bean, chicken, corn, lime juice, chili powder, cumin, smoked paprika, optional cayenne pepper, salt and pepper, and bring to a boil.

-- Allow mixture to boil gently for about 5 to 7 minutes.
-If at any point the overall liquid level looks low or you prefer your soup to have more broth, add 1 to 2 cups of water; you’ll adjust the salt and seasoning levels at the end.
+- Allow the mixture to boil gently for about 5 to 7 minutes.
+If at any point the overall liquid level looks low, or you prefer your soup to have more broth, add 1 to 2 cups of water; adjust the salt and seasoning levels at the end.

-- Add the cilantro and stir into soup.
+- Add the cilantro and stir into the soup.
 Adjust salt and pepper if needed.

-- Ladle soup into bowls, top with tortilla strips to taste, optionally garnish with avocado, cilantro, lime slices and jalapenos.
+- Ladle soup into bowls, top with tortilla strips to taste, and optionally garnish with avocado, cilantro, lime slices, and jalapenos.

 Recipe sponsored by H-E-B